srp33/ExpressionAble-CLI/README.md

-# shapeshifter-cli
+# expressionable-cli
-The official command-line interface for the [shapeshifter](https://github.com/srp33/ShapeShifter) Python module.
+The official command-line interface for the [expressionable](https://github.com/srp33/expressionable) Python module.
-From the command-line you can easily take advantage of ShapeShifter's features, such as:
+From the command-line you can easily take advantage of ExpressionAble's features, such as:
 * Transformation of tabular data sets from one format to another.
 * Querying large data sets to filter out useful data.
 * Selection of additional columns/features to include in the resulting data set.